rwth-acis/i5-Toolkit-for-Unity/Documentation/manual/Obj-Importer.md

         //then use the normal ImportAsync(url) method to import objects }
 ```
-This code example above uses the default settings of the File Cache.
-To see how to specify the behaviour of the File Cache please use the File Cache documentation.
+This code example above uses the default settings of the <xref:i5.Toolkit.Core.Caching.FileCacheService>.
+To see how to specify the behaviour of the file cache, please, use the [File Cache](File-Cache.md) documentation.

 ## Example Scene